 Furthermore, Kan-ed has also been working with Legislative Post Audit as they 1) determine how Kan-ed funds are used; 2) if there is a more cost-efficient way to provide internet service to schools, libraries and hospitals; 3) if there is an alternate way to provide this service; and 4) a comparison of the cost alternatives to the Kan-ed program.
-This post audit report should be finished in January of 2012.
+This post audit report should be finished later this month.